 Protected group Potential Impact Details of the impact Actions to mitigate negative impact Other - Socio- economic.
 Number of children who are eligible for free school meals.
-Positive It would provide increased opportunities for pupils of both schools to take advantage of the resources and provision in the proposed new Ysgol Corn Hir.
-PLASC 2019 Free School Meal figures In the proposed new Ysgol Corn Hir, the Authority would provide a cashless system for school meals, which would not give rise to any possible stigma associated with pupils having free school meals.
+Positive In the proposed new Ysgol Corn Hir, the Authority would provide a cashless system for school meals, which would not give rise to any possible stigma associated with pupils having free school meals.
 Bodffordd Corn Hir The number of children eligible for free school meals would be approximately 10%, based on 15 pupils or 21% 14 pupils or 6% current numbers, if the proposal was realised.
 At present, 14.4% of pu Anglesey are eligible for upils in primary schools on free school meals.
 The performance of pupils eligible for free school meals (FSM) is excellent in both schools and this would be expected to continue at the new Ysgol Corn Hir.
 Other - Socio- economic.
-Positive ncreased opportunities for to take advantage of after The new Ysgol Corn Hir will be expected to make suitable provision that will at least match Less advantaged children's participation in after school activities. school activities in the Hir. proposed new Ysgol Corn the current provision in relation to clubs.
-In the context of extra-curricular activities every pupil, irrespective of background, will be encouraged to participate with the expectation on the school to make suitable arrangements for less advantaged pupils to be able to participate.
+Positive pupils of both schools ncreased opportunities for take advantage of after The new Ysgol Corn Hir will be expected to make suitable provision that will at least match Less advantaged children's school activities in the Hir. proposed new Ysgol Corn the current provision in relation to clubs.
+In the context of extra-curricular activities every pupil, participation in irrespective of background, will be encouraged to participate with the expectation on the school after school activities. to make suitable arrangements for less advantaged pupils to be able to participate.
 These arrangements will include but not confined to clubs being held during the lunch break, arrangements with parents for pick-up and transport and providing after school transport.